What To Do If You Find a Lost Dog in Jacksonville, FL

 After reporting lost pets, Jacksonville, FL, locals should consider either adopting them or placing them with a shelter that has the best chance of adoption.
 Besides the Humane Society and ACPS, there are plenty of other shelters for Jacksonville's lost pets.

-What if you've found a different type of pet, like a lost bird, lost reptile or lost farm animal?
+What if you've found a different type of pet, like a lost cats, lost bird, lost reptile or lost farm animal?
 Try these shelters instead:

 - For lost birds, like parrots, talk to Ziggy's Haven Bird Sanctuary.